 But the driver too will also lose weight throughout the race.
-The hot conditions of the car and the fast-paced nature of the race means that they will lose a lot of water through sweat.
+The hot conditions of an F1 car and the fast-paced nature of the race means that they will lose a lot of water through sweat.
 In some races, they may lose several kilograms of weight due to this factor.
 This is why the drivers are told to hydrate before the race, and during through their special drinks tube connected to their helmet.

 These weight fluctuations must be taken into account when the cars are constructed and set up for the race weekend.
 Cars are weighed prior to the race, and they must all meet the minimum requirements to avoid being penalized or disqualified.
 But they may also be randomly weighed during the qualifying session, which acts as a measure to prevent teams from trying to cheat.

 In the past, teams have used sly tactics to outwit the weighing regulations, such as in the 1980s where teams would use water tanks to make sure they were at the minimum weight before the race.
 They said these tanks were used to cool the brakes, but in reality,the water would simply evaporate early on, giving the teams an edge over their opponents in heavier cars.

 Then, they would simply refill the tanks during pitstops, under the guise of refilling “cooling fluids”.
 This meant they were running underweight throughout the race, and thus going faster, but meeting the minimum weight requirements before and after the race.
 Ploys like this one have been put into play in later years, but the FIA have soon picked up on them and implemented the random weigh-ins.